colinsr/hugo/content/post/AWS_EC2.md

 There are a few other settings here, which we'll accept the defaults for, but one in particular that's worth talking about is the Tenancy option.
 This goes back to the Shared/Dedicated option we talked about in the VPC post.
 Dedicated means you'll be paying a lot more but you'll sleep better at night knowing that your competitor's application is definitely not running on the same physical server - we'll stick with Shared.

 Below the basic settings, we'll see the Network Interfaces section.
-Here we can add additional NICs or choose a primary IP for use that falls within the CIRD range for our Subnet.
+Here we can add additional NICs or choose a primary IP for use that falls within the CIDR range for our Subnet.
 AWS provides DHCP for us, so unless we have a reason to assign a specific IP we'll let AWS DHCP do it's thing.

 And bringing up the end of our instance details page is an Advanced Details setting.
 This is where we can inject our own custom code which will be run during the instance provisioning process.